Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/overview.rst

     satisfies the equality constraints
     :math:`h_j(x, z, y, q) = 0\,\,\forall\, j \in \mathcal{J}`.
     If this assumption is not met,
-    then the selection of 'state'
+    then the selection of state
     (i.e., not degree of freedom) variables :math:`y` is incorrect, and one or more of the :math:`y` variables should be appropriately redesignated to be part of either :math:`x` or :math:`z`.